Andorra: 16th to 18th centuries

 The country had a unique and experienced guild of weavers, Confraria de Paraires i Teixidors, in Escaldes-Engordany.
 Founded in 1604, it took advantage of the local thermal waters.
 By this time, the country was characterised by the social system of prohoms (wealthy society) and casalers (rest of the population with smaller economic acquisition), deriving from the tradition of pubilla and hereu.

 Three centuries after its foundation, the Consell de la Terra located its headquarters and the Tribunal de Corts in Casa de la Vall in 1702.
 The manor house built in 1580 served as a noble fortress of the Busquets family.
 Inside the parliament was placed the Closet of the Six Keys (Armari de les sis claus), representative of each Andorran parish, where the Andorran constitution and other documents and laws were later kept.

-In both the Reapers' War and the War of the Spanish Succession, the Andorran people (while professing to be a neutral country) supported the Catalans who saw their rights reduced in 1716.
-The reaction was the promotion of Catalan writings in Andorra, with cultural works such as the Book of Privileges (Llibre de Privilegis de 1674), Manual Digest (1748) by Antoni Fiter i Rossell or the Polità andorrà (1763) by Antoni Puig.
+In both the Reapers' War and the War of the Spanish Succession, the Andorran people (while professing to be a neutral country) supported the rest of the Catalans who ultimately saw most of their rights suppressed in 1716 as a consequence of the promulgation of the Nueva Planta decrees.
+In order to avoid the application of Nueva Planta to Andorra, the Bishop of Urgell, Simeón de Guinda, convinced the new Spanish Bourbon authorities that the Valleys of Andorra had always been neutral and unrelated to the Principality of Catalonia, resulting in the definitive political separation of Andorra from Catalonia.
+Another direct reaction to the events was the promotion of Catalan writings in Andorra, with cultural works such as the Book of Privileges (Llibre de Privilegis de 1674), Manual Digest (1748) by Antoni Fiter i Rossell or the Polità andorrà (1763) by Antoni Puig.

-19th century: the New Reform and the Andorran Question
+19th century: New Reform and the Andorran Question

 Guillem d'Areny-Plandolit led the New Reform of 1866.

 After the French Revolution, Napoleon I reestablished the Co-Principate in 1809 and removed the French medieval title.
-In 1812–1813, the First French Empire annexed Catalonia during the Peninsular War (Guerra Peninsular) and divided the region into four départements, with Andorra as a part of the district of Puigcerdà.
-In 1814, an imperial decree reestablished the independence and economy of Andorra.
+In 1812–1813, the First French Empire attempted to annex Catalonia during the Peninsular War (Guerra Peninsular) and divided the region into four departements, with Andorra as a part of the district of Puigcerdà.
+After the French defeat in the Peninsular War in 1814, an imperial decree reestablished the independence and economy of Andorra.

 During this period, Andorra's late medieval institutions and rural culture remained largely unchanged.
 In 1866, the syndic Guillem d'Areny-Plandolit led the reformist group in a Council General of 24 members elected by suffrage limited to heads of families.
 The Council General replaced the aristocratic oligarchy that previously ruled the state.

 The New Reform (Nova Reforma) began after ratification by both Co-Princes and established the basis of the constitution and symbols – such as the tricolour flag – of Andorra.
 A new service economy arose as a demand of the valley inhabitants and began to build infrastructure such as hotels, spa resorts, roads and telegraph lines.